With an ever-growing infrastructure pipeline, has project risk allocation become a risk all of its own?

 Australian State and Federal governments have committed a record $120 billion to fast-track infrastructure projects over the next decade.
 To meet delivery demand and attract new players to the market, we need to rethink how risk is allocated, managed and shared between owners and contractors.

-In the first event of our new Infrastructure Insights webinar series, our panel of infrastructure specialists will explore the risk allocation issues they are seeing in today's market, and share their insights on how proponents and principals can buck the claims culture trend.
+In the first event of our new Infrastructure Insights webinar series, our panel of infrastructure specialists discussed the risk allocation issues they are seeing in today's market, and shared their insights on how proponents and principals can buck the claims culture trend.

 National Lead - Expert Services, RPS